Working with Site-to-Site VPN

 The tunnel's BGP Status changes to Down.

-- Have your network engineer update your CPE device's tunnel configuration to use BGP.
+- Have a network engineer update the CPE device's tunnel configuration to use BGP.

-- On your side of the connection, confirm that the tunnel's BGP session is in an established state.
-If it is not, make sure you've configured the correct IP addresses for the tunnel in the Oracle Console and also for your CPE device.
+- On the on-premises side of the connection, confirm that the tunnel's BGP session is in an established state.
+If it's not, ensure the configuration of the IP addresses for the tunnel is correct in the Oracle Console and also for the CPE device.

 - In the Oracle Console, confirm that the tunnel's BGP Status is now Up.

-- Confirm that your CPE device is learning routes from Oracle, and your CPE device is advertising routes to Oracle.
-If you want to re-advertise the Oracle routes from BGP back to your on-premises network, make sure your CPE device is configured accordingly.
-Your existing policy to advertise the static routes to your on-premises network may not work for the BGP learned routes.
+- Confirm that the CPE device is learning routes from Oracle, and the CPE device is advertising routes to Oracle.
+To readvertise the Oracle routes from BGP back to the on-premises network, ensure the CPE device is configured to accept that.
+An existing policy to advertise the static routes to an on-premises network might not work for the BGP learned routes.

-- Ping the Oracle BGP IP address from your side of the connection to confirm that traffic is flowing.
+- Ping the Oracle BGP IP address from an side of the connection to confirm that traffic is flowing.

-After you've confirmed the first tunnel is up and running with BGP, repeat the process for the second tunnel.
+After confirming the first tunnel is up and running with BGP, repeat the process for the second tunnel.

-As noted in Routing for Site-to-Site VPN, the static routes that are still configured for the overall IPSec connection do NOT override the BGP routing.
-Those static routes are ignored when Oracle routes traffic through a tunnel that is configured to use BGP.
+As noted in Routing for Site-to-Site VPN, the static routes that are still configured for the overall IPSec connection don't override the BGP routing.
+Those static routes are ignored when Oracle routes traffic through a tunnel configured to use BGP.

-Also, you can change a tunnel's routing type back to static routing if necessary.
+Also, you can change a tunnel's routing type back to static routing.
 You might do this if the scheduled downtime window for the CPE device is ending soon and you're having trouble establishing the BGP session.
-When you switch back to static routing, make sure the overall IPSec connection still has your desired static routes configured.
+When you switch back to static routing, ensure the overall IPSec connection still has appropriate static routes configured.

-For information about monitoring your connection, see Site-to-Site VPN Metrics.
+For information about monitoring a connection, see Site-to-Site VPN Metrics.

 You can view the log messages generated for various operational aspects of Site-to-Site VPN such as the negotations that occur in bringing an IPSec tunnel UP.
-Enabling and accessing the Site-to-Site VPN log messages can be done via Site-to-Site VPN or the Logging Service.
+Enabling and accessing the Site-to-Site VPN log messages can be done by using Site-to-Site VPN or the Logging Service.

-- For an overview of the Logging service in general, refer to Logging Overview.
+- For an overview of the Logging service in general, see Logging Overview.

-- For details on enabling and accessing the Site-to-Site VPN log messages via the Logging service, refer to Service Logs.
+- For details on enabling and accessing the Site-to-Site VPN log messages by using the Logging service, see Service Logs.

 -

-For details on the Site-to-Site VPN log message schema, refer to Details for Site-to-Site VPN.
+For details on the Site-to-Site VPN log message schema, see Details for Site-to-Site VPN.

 -